WhitneyLampkin/ckad-prep/README.md

 ## Features

-This project's features are as follows:
+This project's content is as follows:

 ⭐ Copilot - AI-generated exam prep resources and information (**CAUTION** Use at your own risk).
 <br />